 - First check that a Bedroom Tax deduction should apply to you.
 If you don’t think it should (maybe the DWP have the number of children you have wrong, or don’t know about your overnight carer), then contact them immediately – if it’s complicated contact a Benefits Adviser for help.

 - If you are getting Universal Credit and no APA Managed Payment is in place, then you are responsible for paying your full rent out of your Universal Credit award and any other income.
-If you are finding this difficult, contact a Benefits Adviser or Housing Officer/landlord.
+If you are finding this difficult, contact your Housing Officer or a Benefits Adviser.

 See Alternative Payment Arrangements for more information about Managed Payments.